-- Authorize the Mississippi Department of Human Services (MDHS) to take whatever action is necessary to provide child support enforcement services. - Understand that MDHS does not guarantee the efforts made on their behalf will be successful. - Understand that the application fee is non-refundable and no action will be taken until the application fee is paid. - Understand the requirements that must be present to necessitate the assessment of the annual fee. - Understand that if they do not cooperate with MDHS, the case may be closed after advance notice is provided. - Notify MDHS of address changes and understand that failure to keep MDHS advised of address changes may result in delayed payments and/or case closure.
+- Authorize the Mississippi Department of Human Services (MDHS) to take whatever action is necessary to provide child support enforcement services. - Understand that MDHS does not guarantee the efforts made on their behalf will be successful. - Understand that the application fee is non-refundable and no action will be taken until the application fee is paid. - Understand the requirements that must be present to necessitate the assessment of the annual fee. - Understand that if they do not cooperate with MDHS the case may be closed after advance notice is provided. - Notify MDHS of address changes and understand that failure to keep MDHS advised of address changes may result in delayed payments and/or case closure.

-- Notify MDHS of any direct payments received from the noncustodial parent or any subsequent support orders obtained. - Understand that they must repay any overpayment received in error. - Understand that if they have an existing court order, payments will be redirected automatically to MDHS, by operation of State law. - Understand that the attorneys for Division of Child Support Enforcement do not represent them in any legal action taken, but represent the State's and children's best interest and that MDHS does not deal with custody or visitation rights. - Understand that they have assigned their rights to MDHS and cannot bring an independent action to establish or collect child support unless approved by the attorney for MDHS. - Understand if legal advice is needed or a conflict of interest exists they must obtain private counselor assistance from local legal services. - Understand that any information provided, orally, in writing, or in other form is not protected by attorney-client privilege and could be used by the State in a civil or criminal action against them. - Understand that no monies paid are attorney fees. - Understand that either parent of the children may request a review of the support obligation to ensure the amount is appropriately based on the established guidelines and such a review may result in an increase or decrease in the child support obligation. - Understand that they are subject to criminal prosecution for giving false information. - Recognize that MDHS has the authority to allocate and distribute all monies collected in accordance with Federal guidelines and State laws. - Provide information regarding Medicaid eligibility. - Understand that medical support is an optional service. - Understand that filing a false affidavit will result in a \$1,000.00 fine. - Understand that signing the application serves as authorization for MDHS to disburse support payments on a debit card, that the disclosures relating to debit card fee has been received (A781, Notice of Custodial Parent Payment, long form, and short form). - Understand there is an option to enter into a Direct Deposit agreement with MDHS.
+- Notify MDHS of any direct payments received from the noncustodial parent or any subsequent support orders obtained. - Understand that they must repay any overpayment received in error. - Understand that if they have an existing court order, payments will be redirected automatically to MDHS, by operation of State law. - Understand that the attorneys for Division of Child Support Enforcement do not represent them in any legal action taken, but represent the State's and children's best interest and that MDHS does not deal with custody or visitation rights. - Understand that they have assigned their rights to MDHS and cannot bring an independent action to establish or collect child support unless approved by the attorney for MDHS. - Understand if legal advice is needed or a conflict of interest exists they must obtain private counselor assistance from local legal services. - Understand that any information provided, orally, in writing, or in other form is not protected by attorney-client privilege and could be used by the State in a civil or criminal action against them. - Understand that no monies paid are attorney fees. - Understand that either parent of the children may request a review of the support obligation to ensure the amount is appropriately based on the established guidelines and such a review may result in an increase or decrease in the child support obligation. - Understand that they are subject to criminal prosecution for giving false information. - Recognize that MDHS has the authority to allocate and distribute all monies collected in accordance with Federal guidelines and State laws. - Understand that if TANF benefits are being received, a portion of child support collected in a given month may pass-through to the family and will be disregarded in determining the amount of the TANF assistance grant provided to the family.

+- Understand MDHS may budget pass-through payments against other benefits provided to the TANF household, such as SNAP. - Provide information regarding Medicaid eligibility. - Understand that medical support is an optional service. - Understand that filing a false affidavit will result in a \$1,000.00 fine. - Understand that signing the application serves as authorization for MDHS to disburse support payments on debit card, and that the disclosures relating to debit card fee have been received (A781-Notice of Custodial Parent Payment, long form, and short form). - Understand there is an option to enter into a Direct Deposit agreement with MDHS.